 Surfshark Search

 Surfshark Search is a search engine by Surfshark (that’s us — unless you’re somehow reading this post on some other blog, in which case I’m flattered they stole it).
-It’s a search engine built with privacy in mind, so it doesn’t collect any data about you and gives you organic search results.
+From the ground up, it was built with privacy in mind, so it doesn’t collect any data about you and gives you organic search results.

 Pros | Cons |